 - Logo must thoroughly follow the identity system of the brand.

 But such well-known companies as Pepsi or Slack prove the contrary and regard their logo as a face of a company — a face that can be different, that can adapt to situations and backgrounds, and once it remains recognizable it’s not an immovable and inevitable stamp.
 They just rush at branding experiments, leaving behind the popular fear (more a superstition for me) that once they make a step aside from the model, the community will not acknowledge them anymore.

 Remove the slogan and leave the logomark alone?
 Play with colors, effects, and textures?
 Remove a logo icon?
 That’s right about responsive logos.
 Just remember, no matter what you try, corporate identity should remain the same.

 Aiming to attain responsiveness, first and foremost you must not attach yourself to a single image you know or have.
 Think outside the box instead!
 If your logo contains many small details that can be seen on a desktop, avoid them on a mobile to keep elegance.
 Simplify as much as you can: colors, composition, everything!

 Study thoroughly the logo for the most distinctive elements you can’t design without.
 Like ‘M’ which speaks for the Medium logo.
 Like Pepsi (again) have left the logomark alone for the mobile version.
-Or Kodak with their perfectly recognizable K-shaped logotype have removed the brand name from it for the small screens.
+Or Kodak with their perfectly recognizable K-shaped logo have removed the brand name for small screens.

 While resizing an SVG for a responsive logo, you can try deconstructing it as well.
 I mean you may just remove some original elements, typography, frames, shadows.
 This doesn’t imply compulsory redesign — simply erase everything you can do without, literally!